ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   The indicated query type MUST match the task's query type.
 Otherwise, the Helper MUST abort with "queryMismatch".

-* The opaque aggregation parameter for the VDAF being executed.
-This value MUST match the same value in the the `AggregationJobInitReq` message sent in at least one run of the aggregate sub-protocol.
-(See {{leader-init}}). and in `CollectReq` (see {{collect-init}}).
+* `agg_param`: The opaque aggregation parameter for the VDAF being executed.
+  This value MUST match the AggregationJobInitReq message for each aggregation job used to compute the aggregate shares (see {{leader-init}}) and the aggregation parameter indicated by the Collector in the CollectionReq message (see {{collect-init}}).

-* The number number of reports included in the batch.
+* `report_count`: The number number of reports included in the batch.

-* The batch checksum.
+* `checksum`: The batch checksum.

-To handle the leader's request, the helper first ensures that it recognizes the task ID in the request path.
+To handle the Leader's request, the Helper first ensures that it recognizes the task ID in the request path.
 If not, it MUST abort with error `unrecognizedTask`.
-The helper then verifies that the request meets the requirements for batch parameters following the procedure in
+The Helper then verifies that the request meets the requirements for batch parameters following the procedure in
 {{batch-validation}}.